jessiiishin/curiositymodeling/README.md

 ### Visualization

 As part of our model, we wrote a custom visualizer `layout.cnd`.
 However, it does not properly allow us to visualize multi-state games.
-It is recommended and useful only in single-state environments.
+It is recommended and useful only in single-state environments. **We strongly discourage using our layout visualizer for multi-state visualizations.**

 - We project onto the `GameState`
 - `cardBelow` edges show the stacking and linear structure.
 Follow them downward to read a pile from top to bottom.